Home > Patient Information > Dermatology > Laser & Radiofrequency > Intense Pulsed Light Therapy

 INTENSE PULSED LIGHT THERAPY (IPL):

-Intense Pulsed Light is used to selectively remove and treat a number of conditions including broken blood vessels (telangiectasia), redness, freckling and excess hair.
-Broken blood vessels and redness may be a consequence of medical conditions including acne rosacea but are also a common consequence of sun exposure, ageing, temperature extremes, topical steroid use, genetic influences and surgical scarring.
+Intense Pulsed Light (IPL) is used to selectively treat a number of conditions including broken blood vessels (telangiectasia), redness, excess hair, sallowness and freckling.
+Usually, facial skin texture & tone is also improved after IPL treatment.
+Broken blood vessels and redness may be due to medical conditions including acne rosacea but are also caused by sun exposure, ageing, temperature extremes, topical steroid use, genetic influences and surgical scarring.

-You will need to avoid sun exposure and use a sun block for 4 weeks prior to the procedure.
-You may purchase a numbing cream called LMX from us or the chemist to use on the day.
-Treatment will not be done during pregnancy and LMX cream should not be used while breastfeeding.
-Please let me know if you are taking aspirin, other blood thinners or anti-inflammatory medications, as I may need to reduce the treatment strength to avoid bruising.
+Avoid sun exposure and use a SPF 50+ sun block for 4 weeks prior to the procedure.
+A numbing (23/7) cream will be prescribed; it can be posted to your home if necessary.
+Treatment will not be done during pregnancy and numbing creams should not be used while pregnant or breastfeeding.
+Please let me know if you are taking aspirin, other blood thinners or anti-inflammatory medications, as we may need to reduce the treatment strength to avoid bruising.

 THE PROCEDURE: